 At the preliminary hearing, Forbes privately made an issue out of the fact that police had tampered with evidence, expressing her concerns directly to her son’s lawyer.
 She says the lawyer told her “hush.”
 No surprise perhaps, but Mrs. Forbes did not take the stand at the murder trial.And that’s unusual.
 Whoever stumbles across the body of a murder victim is often the first to take the stand.
 Here’s a possible clue as to why Mrs. Forbes was not called to testify: Just before the trial started, White’s lawyer became a judge.
 Another lawyer in his firm then took over the file.
 Facts-of-Life #1,258: one doesn’t become a judge in Alberta if one is critical of the police.
 Meanwhile, Carol Forbes says she’s willing to take a lie detector to back up her claim there were NO branches on Liana’s body when they came across it, in plain view at the top of a shallow ditch.

-The man who jogged by right after Liana’s body was “discovered” by searchers was an out-of-uniform officer based out of the RCMP Detachment in St. Albert, a community north of Edmonton.
+The man who jogged by right after Liana’s body was ‘discovered’ by searchers was an out-of-uniform officer based out of the RCMP Detachment in St. Albert, a community north of Edmonton.
 How’s that for a coincidence?
-Did the officer just “happen” to be in the area — or was he there for another reason?
-[It would not have been difficult for a lawyer to determine that: get the officer’s timecard.
+Did the officer just ‘happen’ to be in the area — or was he there for another reason?
+It would not have been difficult for a lawyer to determine that: get the officer’s timecard.
 Was he on-duty or off-duty?
 If he was working at that hour, the police have a problem.
-A reader of this blog, Tom Wright, points out it should be determined if the jogger’s home was within a reasonable distance.]
+A reader of this blog, Tom Wright, says it should be determined if the jogger’s home was within a reasonable distance.

 More on Liana’s remains: Liana’s nude corpse was not devoured by wildlife scavengers.
 That doesn’t make any sense at all.
 Yet, the remains of a full-grown deer that had been poached and gutted close by had been devoured — bones and all, mind you — in just days by hungry scavengers, presumably coyotes.
 Likewise, several pounds of frozen meat — wrapped tightly in an old shirt and spiked in the ground near where Liana’s remains were discovered — vanished in only two days.
 Hmmm … so over the course of a week, comparatively little happens to Liana’s remains?
 How the hell does that happen?

 During his brief time out on bail, Michael White was trying to determine the number of coyotes in the area.
 I recall seeing names and phone numbers for wildlife people in his notepad.
-He said he had put in calls, but I don’t know what became of his queries.
-His defence team didn’t seem the least interested in this.
+He said he had put in calls.
+I don’t know what became of his queries.
+His defence team didn’t seem interested in this.

 According to Carol Forbes, Liana’s ponytail had been sliced off, left dangling on a branch nearby.
 How could a big clump of her hair still be resting on a branch for a week??
 Was the air that still for so long?
 Could it be that the body was only there a few hours or so?